Exponential separations between classical and quantum learners: Introduction

 \textbf{\underline{Section 5}}: \begin{itemize} \item To connect our work to some of the related results in the field~\cite{huang:science, huang:power, brien:ham_learning, haah:ham_learning}, we discuss selected topics related to learning separations with classical data: \begin{itemize} \item[Section~\ref{subsec:huang}] We discuss the milestone work of Huang et al.~\cite{huang:science} and how their classical machine learning methods based on the classical shadow framework relate to learning separations with quantum-generated data (i.e., those from Theorem~\ref{thm:seps_no-eff-data}).
-In particular, we highlight their limitations by constructing a family of Hamiltonians whose ground state properties cannot be predicted based on cryptographic assumptions (see Theorem~\ref{thm:limitations_huang}). \item[Section~\ref{subsec:power_data}] We discuss a specific example (i.e., evaluating parameterized quantum circuits) that exemplifies how access to data radically enhances what is efficiently evaluated classically. \item[Section~\ref{subsec:proper_physics}] We discuss how two physically-motivated problems (i.e., Hamiltonian learning, and identifying order parameters and phases of matter) naturally fit in a learning setting where the learner is constrained to output a hypothesis from a fixed hypothesis class. \end{itemize} \end{itemize}
+In particular, we construct a family of Hamiltonians whose ground state properties cannot be predicted by any classical machine learning method based on cryptographic assumptions (see Theorem~\ref{thm:limitations_huang}).
+These results show that the conditions needed to achieve learnability in~\cite{huang:science} essentially cannot be relaxed. \item[Section~\ref{subsec:power_data}] We discuss a specific example (i.e., evaluating parameterized quantum circuits) that exemplifies how access to data radically enhances what is efficiently evaluated classically. \item[Section~\ref{subsec:proper_physics}] We discuss how two physically-motivated problems (i.e., Hamiltonian learning, and identifying order parameters and phases of matter) naturally fit in a learning setting where the learner is constrained to output a hypothesis from a fixed hypothesis class. \end{itemize} \end{itemize}